fenago/data-science/lab_guides/Lab_1.md

 machine learning model and make predictions with it.

 This was just a quick glimpse into the fascinating world of data science.
-In this book, you will learn much more and discover new techniques for handling data science projects from end to end.
+In this course, you will learn much more and discover new techniques for handling data science projects from end to end.

 The next lab will show you how to perform a regression task on a